Schofield Barracks CDC Achieves Reaccreditation, Maintaining Top-Quality Standards

 |0

-This work, Schofield Barracks CDC Achieves Reaccreditation, Maintaining Top-Quality Standards, by Eric Tagayuna, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Schofield Barracks CDC Achieves Reaccreditation, Maintaining Top-Quality Standards, by Robert Haynes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.